aidyp/adp/content/post/dnd_enigma.md

 We weren't getting anywhere playing fair, so we decided to crack open `enigma.exe` to see what was in the insides.

+The `.exe` extension on a file stands for an **executable** file.
+An executable is a sequence of low level computer instructions.
+They're hard to read, they mostly describe the movement of individual blocks of memory from one area of the processor to the other.
+They're also very difficult to write.
+Nowadays, programmers write code in a programming language that's much easier to read and write.
+The programmer writes their code in this higher level language.
+When a programmer wants to run their code, they first pass it through a translator that turns it into low level computer instructions.
+This process is called **compilation**.
+And it can be undone, with a **decompiler**.

 [Explanation of compilation/decompilation]

 [Diagrams of how it worked, introduce the two rings]